proddata/crate/docs/config/cluster.rst

   | *Runtime:*  ``yes``

-  Used to specify a number of rules, which all MUST match for a node in order to :ref:`allocate a shard  <glossary-shard-allocation>` on it.
+  Used to specify a number of rules, which all MUST match for a node in order to :ref:`allocate a shard  <gloss-shard-allocation>` on it.
 This is in contrast to include which will include a node if ANY rule matches.